Best Canon Cameras | 2025

 The 4K 30p video it produces looks great – however, it’s a good idea to pick up a high-spec microSD card [https://www.wexphotovideo.com/microsd-cards/] to ensure the camera can keep up.
 Otherwise, you can find yourself struggling against limited recording times.

-Best Canon Camera for Travel
+Best Canon cameras for travel

 Plenty of Canon cameras are lightweight, portable and capable – which is great news if you’re looking for something travel-friendly.
-Travel photography is all about balancing your needs with what’s sensible to pack – you may want an all-in-one compact camera for ease, however a mirrorless camera with a selection of small lenses can give you much greater versatility.
+Travel photography is all about balancing your needs with what’s sensible to pack – you may want an all-in-one compact camera for ease, however, a mirrorless camera with a selection of small lenses can give you much greater versatility.

 As such, we’ve given you a little of both in this final section.
 Remember that there’s plenty of overlap between categories, and other cameras that have already featured could easily have earned a place here, such as the ultra-light full-frame EOS R8, or the nippy PowerShot G7 X Mark III compact camera.